nestybox/sysbox-ee/README.md

 ## Production Readiness

-Sysvisor is still in alpha.
-It's not production ready yet.
+Sysvisor is still in Beta.
+It's stable, but not production ready yet.

 ## Troubleshooting